alexandreleroux/Animoog/map/README.md

+The interactive map is here: https://github.com/alexandreleroux/Animoog/blob/master/map/animoog-map.geojson

-Animmoog map - Instructions for contributing
+Animmoog Users Map - Instructions for Contributing
 ============================================

 This map is for http://animoog.org/map , everyone is welcomed to contribute to it.